-Maybe it's the drizzle, maybe it's the island mentality but there are some seriously weird and wonderful curiosities dotted about Britain, both natural and man-made.
-Good news is, a number of sites are close enough to visit, marvel at, and still get back home in time to snuggle up and listen to the comforting chirrup of police sirens and partying neighbours.
-Here's ten of the strangest, most out-of-this-world places, taken from the book 'Escape London' by Yolanda Zappaterra.
+Seen all the alternative attractions and weird museums that London as to offer?
+We highly doubt that, but either way there’s plenty more to see when you leave the confines of the M25.
+Maybe it’s the drizzle, maybe it's the island mentality but there are some seriously weird and wonderful curiosities dotted around the UK, both natural and man-made.
+Good news is, a number of these sites are close enough to visit from London.
+In fact, you’ll have time to marvel and still get back in time for dinner in London.
+Here's ten of the strangest, most out-of-this-world places you can see in a day trip from London, taken from the book 'Escape London' by Yolanda Zappaterra.

 RECOMMENDED: our full guide to great day trips from London

 10 unusual days out from London

 Wandering the bleak marshes of Romney, near Dungeness, is a surreal affair at the best of times, but when you spot one of the Denge sound mirrors, it becomes officially Tarkovsky territory.
 These three imposing concrete structures, two circular ones of 20ft and 30ft and one huge curved 200ft-wall, were constructed more than a century ago as early radar devices aimed at providing early warning of enemy aircraft approaching Britain across the English Channel.
 They weren’t terribly effective (it’s said you could actually hear the enemy approaching with the naked ear before the mirrors picked them up) but there they stand like some weird sci-fi sentinels.
 There’s no close-up public access, but join one of the guided walks run by the Romney Marsh Countryside Project and you’ll get a mine of interesting info, as well as some great photos.